obestwalter/i3configger/docs/_pypi/README.rst

 `excellent docs <https://i3wm.org/docs/userguide.html>`__). i3configger
 is an independent add-on, not directly affiliated with the project and in no way necessary to use i3 productively.
-It is strictly command line oriented and a file based using a very slight enhancement of the existing i3 configuration format with some json sprinkled on top.
+It is strictly command line oriented and file based using a very slight enhancement of the existing i3 configuration format with some json sprinkled on top.
 If you are looking for a graphical tool to help you create a configuration, check out the `resources in the docs <http://oliver.bestwalter.de/i3configger/resources>`__.

 **WARNING** using i3configger will overwrite your existing config file,